Jean Richard (historian)

 Jean Barthélémy Richard (7 February 1921 – 25 January 2021) was a French historian, who specialized in medieval history.
-He was an authority on the Crusades, and his work on the Latin missions in Asia has been qualified as "unsurpassed".
+He was an authority on the Crusades, and his work on the crusades has been qualified as "unsurpassed".
 Richard was a member of the Institut de France.
 He was President of the prestigious Académie des Inscriptions et Belles-Lettres in 2002.
 He was born in Le Kremlin-Bicêtre, France in February 1921.
-Richard died in January 2021, two weeks shy of his 100th birthday.
+Richard died in January 2021 in Dijon, two weeks shy of his 100th birthday.